Why is SOC 2 important for some businesses?

 Once an auditor issues the SOC 2 certification. the enterprise has met the requirements to protect data, to recognize threats, and to take appropriate actions to remediate those threats.

 Continuing education of employees on the importance of cyber security is an important element in obtaining and retaining SOC 2 certification.
-Training through micro-learning will keep employees alert and responsive to cyber security threats and ensure that the objectives of SOC 2 certification are met.
+Training through micro-learning will keep employees alert and responsive to cyber security threats and ensure that the objectives of SOC 2 accreditation are met.